SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 #### Archictecture and Development Features

 - Performance improvements through further implementation of lazy loading and with CMS
-- Completion of Events framework and the implemention of additional events
+- Completion of Events framework and the implementation of additional events
 - Extensibility improvements

 #### Core/B2C Storefront Features